-3. Toxicity Assessment - Should the review of the results of the biomonitoring program identify toxicity, the IEPA may require that the Permittee prepare a plan for toxicity reduction evaluation and identification.
-This plan shall include an evaluation to determine their presence or able to be and to identify other compounds which are not being removed by treatment, and other measures as appropriate.
+Toxicity Assessment - Should the review of the results of the biomonitoring program identify toxicity, the IEPA may require that the Permittee prepare a plan for toxicity reduction evaluation and identification.
+This plan shall include an evaluation to determine which chemicals have a potential for being discharged in the plant wastewater, a monitoring program to determine their presence or absence and to identify other compounds which are not being removed by treatment, and other measures as appropriate.
 The Permittee shall submit to the IEPA its plan for toxicity reduction evaluation within 90 days following notification by the IEPA.
 The Permittee shall implement the plan within 90 days or other such date as contained in a notification letter received from the IEPA.

-The IEPA may modify this Permit during its term to incorporate additional requirements or limitations based on the results of any biomonitoring.
+The IEPA may modify this Permit during its term to incorporate additional requirements or limitations based on the results of the biomonitoring.
 In addition, after review of the monitoring results, the IEPA may modify this Permit to include numerical limitations for specific toxic pollutants.
 Modifications under this condition shall follow public notice and opportunity for hearing.

 SPECIAL CONDITION 12.
-The District shall maintain supplemental aeration capability in the North Branch Chicago River via the Devon Avenue and Webster Avenue instream aeration stations.
-Operation shall be provided at all times necessary to achieve compliance with the minimum acceptable dissolved oxygen concentration in the North Branch Chicago River (downstream of the North Side WRP) of 4.0 mg/L.
+The District shall maintain supplemental aeration capability in the Cal-Sag Channel via five SEPA stations.
+Operation shall be provided at all times necessary to achieve consistent compliance with the minimum acceptable Dissolved Oxygen concentration in the Cal-Sag Channel of (3.0 mg/L).

-The District shall submit with their Discharge Monitoring Reports the dissolved oxygen results from samples taken a minimum of once every week in the North Shore Channel and North Branch Chicago River at the following locations: Touhy Avenue, Wilson Avenue, Diversey Parkway and Grand Avenue.
+The District shall submit with their DMRs the D.O. results from the samples taken a minimum of once every week in the Cal-Sag Channel at the following locations: Indiana Avenue, Halsted Street, Ashland Avenue, Cicero Avenue, and Highway 83.
 The District shall submit a plan within six (6) months of the effective date of this permit to replace the grab sample monitoring for D.O. with the results of continuous D.O. monitoring.